Matthew Ianniello: Indictments

 On February 28, 1985, Ianniello was indicted in federal court in New York on charges of racketeering involving the operation of several restaurants, bars and carting companies.
 Using telephone tapping on Ianniello's office, agents assembled proof that he was skimming over $2 million from bars and restaurants and a topless bar in which he owned interests.
-On December 30, 1985, Ianniello was convicted on numerous counts and on February 16, 1986, Judge Weinfeld sentenced Ianniello to six years in federal prison.
+On December 30, 1985, Ianniello was convicted on numerous counts and on February 16, 1986, Judge Edward Weinfeld sentenced Ianniello to six years in federal prison.

 On May 13, 1986, Ianniello was acquitted on all charges in the 1986 indictment on racketeering in the garbage industry.
-On May 17, 1986, Ianiello was indicted in federal court in New York on new charges of labor racketeering, construction bid rigging, extortion, gambling, and murder conspiracies.
+On May 17, 1986, Ianniello was indicted in federal court in New York on new charges of labor racketeering, construction bid rigging, extortion, gambling, and murder conspiracies.

 On May 18, 1988, Ianniello was indicted again in Newark, New Jersey on racketeering charges involving the 1984 Genovese takeover of a gravel company in Edgewater, New Jersey.
 On October 13, 1988, Ianniello was sentenced to 13 years in federal prison after being convicted of the 1986 bid rigging racketeering charges.

 Acting boss

 In 1995, Ianniello was released from prison.
-When Genovese boss Vincent "Chin" Gigante went to prison in 1997, Ianniello became acting boss.
-By 1998, Ianiello was deeply involved in Amalgamated Transit Union Local 1181, a bus drivers union.
-Through the union, Ianiello forced a medical center to pay $100,000 to renew their lease and then make regular cash payments in order to keep it.
+When Genovese boss Vincent "the Chin" Gigante went to prison in 1997, Ianniello became acting boss.
+By 1998, Ianniello was deeply involved in Amalgamated Transit Union Local 1181, a bus drivers union.
+Through the union, Ianniello forced a medical center to pay $100,000 to renew their lease and then make regular cash payments in order to keep it.